 5. Cook over medium heat.
 Using a food thermometer, cook the non dairy milk until it reaches 170oF.
 Once the milk starts to heat up you will need to stir it regularly to prevent it from sticking and to make sure it doesn’t boil over.
 I prefer to heat the milk to this temperature first in order to kill any unwanted bacteria that might be lurking about before growing my yogurt culture.
 Remove from heat and cool to 110oF.

 6. Once at 110oF, add in the yogurt and mix well.

-7. Transfer milk to a clean, glass bowl or jar and cover.
+7. Transfer milk to a very clean, glass bowl or jars and cover.
 Place in oven.
 Or – if you do not have a dehydrator option on your oven, place the yogurt in a warm place.
 You can heat the oven to 200oF and set the yogurt on the stove top which will be warm or just wrap it in a towel and keep away from drafty spaces.
 Let sit for 8 hours or more.
 The longer you leave it, the tangier it will get.

 8. Store yogurt in the refrigerator.

 9. REMEMBER to save 3 tablespoons to start your next batch.